simonpf/quantnn/docs/source/qrnn.rst

-Because of this property, training a neural network using the quantile loss function :math:`\mathcal{L}_\tau` will teach the network to predict the corresponding quantiles :math:`y_\tau`.
+Because of this property, training a neural network using the quantile loss function :math:`\mathcal{L}_\tau` will teach the network to predict the corresponding quantile :math:`y_\tau`.
 QRNNs extend this principle to a sequence of quantiles corresponding to an arbitrary selection of quantile fractions :math:`\tau_1, \tau_2, \ldots` which are optimized simultaneously.